 Vern is an 18-year member of NPBGS and a frequent volunteer in the Gardens and for the Northern Plains Farmers Market at West Acres.
 He holds a bachelors degree in Architecture from NDSU and a Masters Degree in Urban Planning and Architecture from the University of Oklahoma.
 Vern is an example of a member who has no background in horticulture or gardening but has found a place to serve the NPBGS.

-I am a Horticulturalist earning my BS degree from NDSU.
-I currently am Grounds Supervisor for Concordia College in Moorhead where I have worked taking care of the grounds for 28 years.
-My wife, Bernadette and I have lived in the Harwood area for the past 26 years.
+A Horticulturalist earning his BS degree from NDSU, Jerry is currently the Grounds Supervisor for Concordia College in Moorhead where he has taken care of the grounds for 28 years.
+Jerry and his wife, Bernadette, have lived in the Harwood area for the past 26 years.

-Executive Committee Finance Committee, Audit Committee, Garden Committee
+Executive Committee, Finance Committee, Audit Committee, Garden Operations Committee

-I have been a life-long gardener, and a Master Gardener for many years.
-I enjoy creating beauty in gardens and on looms for others’ enjoyment.
-I previously served on the NPBGS board as member and treasurer for two terms.
+A life-long gardener, Ruth has been a Master Gardener for many years.
+She enjoys creating beauty in gardens and on looms for others’ enjoyment.
+Ruth previously served on the NPBGS board as member and treasurer for two terms.
 Resided in Moorhead for 46 years